iSach/clipmorph/CICD.md

 two separate workflows to check our code both for functionality and for style/language.

+> [!NOTE]
-> Note: due to lack of time as we're Ph.D. candidates, we could not adapt a
+> Due to lack of time as we're Ph.D. candidates, we could not adapt a
 > very regular and clean "GitFlow" workflow.
 A lot of work was done in the
 > feature branch (in reality it was called cicd to follow the milestones PR guidelines) and the
 > tests were therefore also run for every push to this branch.
 In a more regular and